Are you interested in becoming a member of SFNWA?

 🥇 Enjoy SK's best First Nations speakers and entertainers!

 Register for the 2025 SFNWA AGM, Conference and Trade Show, September 22-25, at the Delta Bessborough in Saskatoon.
-If you are a First Nations Water Operator, Water Technician, Water Monitor, or Water Delivery Driver - your mileage, room and meals will be covered by the SFNWA, and you can select the option to direct bill your band or tribal council for the registration fee.
+If you are a First Nations Water Operator, Water Technician, Water Monitor, or Water Delivery Driver, your mileage, room and meals will be covered by the SFNWA.
+You can also select the option to direct bill your band or tribal council for the registration fee.
 Click the link below and fill out the required information to secure your spot.

 REGISTER NOW

-SFNWA is seeking passionate and committed members to join our Board of Directors.
-People who care deeply about water, wellness, and the future of our Nations.
+Join the SFNWA Board of Directors.
+The board is looking for First Nations people who care deeply about water, wellness, and the future of our Nations.

 As a board member, you’ll help guide SFNWA’s direction, ensure our work reflects community needs, and advocate for stronger, more sustainable water systems across Saskatchewan.